timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* Nathan is not a beginner.
+* Nathan is one of the best coders I know.
-* He has been programming longer than me, is smarter than me, and more successful than me.
-* It's easy for us to forget the frustration of getting started because those things seem mundane to us now.
-* But there's a barrier there, and it's hard to overcome.
+* But there's a barrier here, and it's hard to overcome even for him.
+* we have all experienced this.
+* It's easy to forget or dismiss this barrier
+  - because these things seem mundane to us now.
+  - but can you recommend Clojure to a school student?

 ---